 In forecasting surface wind, the expected prevailing direction shall be given.
 When it is not possible to forecast a prevailing surface wind direction due to its expected variability, for example, during light wind conditions (less than 1.5 m/s (3 kt)) or thunderstorms, the forecast wind direction shall be indicated as variable using "VRB".
 When the wind is forecast to be less than 0.5 m/s (1 kt), the forecast wind speed shall be indicated as calm.
-When the forecast maximum speed (gust) exceeds the forecast mean wind speed by 5 m/s (10 kt) or more, the forecast maximum wind speed shall be indicated.
-When a wind speed of 50 m/s (100 kt) or more is forecast, it shall be indicated to be more than 49 m/s (99 kt).
+When the forecast maximum speed (gust) exceeds the forecast mean wind speed by 5 m/s (10 kt) or more, the forecast, it shall be indicated to be more than 49 m/s (99 kt).